lopatnov/pdf-concatenator/README.md

 # PDF concatenator

-This software concatenate pdf files.
+This software is a tool that concatenate pdf files.

 ![screenshot](./images/screenshot.png)